 The Talmud Tractate Yoma clearly states that when it comes to saving lives we don't follow the majority.
 This means that even if the majority of the 85,000 Americans waiting for organs are non-Jews, we dont assume a chazaka, that the recipient is a non-Jew.
 Even if there is a fraction of one percent of a chance that you can save a (Jewish) life, you should violate 610 laws of the Torah (out of 613).

-5. Every act of organ donation brings a Jews closer to the top of the list.
+5. Every act of organ donation brings a Jew closer to the top of the list.

-Even if all of your eight critical organs were given to eight non-Jews, by removing those recipients from the list you are directly causing a Jewish person on the list to move up, where they might be matched with a life-saving organ.
+Assuming your understanding of Jewish law was focused on saving Jews, even if all of your eight critical life-saving organs were given to eight non-Jews, by removing those recipients from the list you are directly causing a Jewish person on the list to move up, where they might be matched with a life-saving organ.

 A Nationalistic Perspective